mainmatter/mainmatter.com/blog/_posts/2017-01-13-ember-test-selectors.md

-In March 2016 we have released the first version of [ember-test-selectors](https://github.com/simplabs/ember-test-selectors) and today we are proud to present you with our next milestone: `0.1.0`.
+In March 2016 we have released the first version of [ember-test-selectors](https://github.com/simplabs/ember-test-selectors) and today we are proud to present you our next milestone: `0.1.0`.

 While `0.1.0` does not sound like much has changed, the addon has actually gained a lot of new functionality and should be considered our release candidate